How to Keep Leading Zeros in Excel (10 Suitable Methods)

 • Press Enter.

-• Use Fill Handle to autofill the other cells up to C12.
+• Use the Fill Handle to autofill the other cells up to C12.

 Using CONCATENATE function

-• For this, first, go to the top ribbon and press on the Developer, then press on the Visual Basic option from the menu.
+• Choose Developer in the top ribbon and then select the Visual Basic option from the menu.

 • You can use ALT + F11 to open the “Microsoft Visual Basic for Applications” window if you don’t have the Developer tab added.